nekuda-ai/nekuda-agent-demo/README.md

 📚 **to learn more about nekuda SDK documentation, visit [docs.nekuda.ai](https://docs.nekuda.ai)**

-If you’re building agents, you can use this code as a template to embed agentic payments in your agent.
+If you're building agents, you can use this code as a template to embed agentic payments in your agent.

 **Feedback welcome: founders@nekuda.ai**